 Even though Antivirus Plus is Bitdefender's basic solution, it still comes with a password manager and secure file shredder.
 It also has social network protections that keep an eye on activity on social media pages, letting you know if there is a malicious link that's been shared.
 Antivirus Plus also has a vulnerability scanner that looks for weak points in your entire system and helps you secure these against hackers and ransomware.
 Some of these vulnerabilities include corrupted drives and outdated software programs.
 Bitdefender gives you safe links where you can download patches and new versions of software, so you don't need to guess if links found online are legitimate or not.

 The biggest tool not included with Bitdefender Antivirus Plus is a personal firewall.
 While your operating system likely comes with one, I've seen during testing that having a second layer of protection is vital.
 There are too many threats that make their way through standard firewalls, and those included with antivirus software just do an overall better job.
-Bitdefender's higher-tiered program, Bitdefender Total Security, does include a firewall, along with parental controls and a device optimizer.
+Bitdefender's higher-tiered program, Bitdefender Total Security, includes a firewall, parental controls, and a device optimizer.

 The other setback of Bitdefender is how long it takes to complete scans, both vulnerability and virus scans.
 Where other programs take a few minutes, it's not uncommon for Bitdefender to take up to 40 minutes for some scans, 50-80% longer than most other antivirus software.